madstone-tech/ason/docs/commands/register.md

 - Avoid spaces and special characters

 ### SOURCE_PATH
-The path to the template directory or archive to add.
+The path to the template directory or archive to register.

 **Supported sources:**
 - **Local directory**: `/path/to/my-template`